Freshman's dream: Prime characteristic

 The numerator is p factorial(!), which is divisible by p.
 However, when 0 < n < p, both n! and (p − n)! are coprime with p since all the factors are less than p and p is prime.
 Since a binomial coefficient is always an integer, the nth binomial coefficient is divisible by p and hence equal to 0 in the ring.
 We are left with the zeroth and pth coefficients, which both equal 1, yielding the desired equation.

 Thus in characteristic p the freshman's dream is a valid identity.
 This result demonstrates that exponentiation by p produces an endomorphism, known as the Frobenius endomorphism of the ring.

 The demand that the characteristic p be a prime number is central to the truth of the freshman's dream.
-A related theorem states that a number n is prime if and only if (x + 1)^{n} = x^{n} + 1 in the polynomial ring $\mathbb{Z}_n[x]$.
+A related theorem states that a number n is prime if and only if (x + 1)^{n} = x^{n} + 1 in the polynomial ring $(\mathbb{Z}/n\mathbb{Z})[x]$.
 This theorem is a key fact in modern primality testing.

-History and alternate names
+History

 The history of the term "freshman's dream" is somewhat unclear.

-In a 1940 article on modular fields, Saunders Mac Lane quotes Stephen Kleene's remark that a knowledge of (a + b)^{2} = a^{2} + b^{2} in a field of characteristic 2 would corrupt freshman students of algebra.
+The phrase "freshman's dream" is recorded in non-mathematical contexts since at least the 1840s.

+On September 6, 1938, The New York Sun published a 16-line poem by Harold Willard Gleason titled «"Dark and Bloody Ground---" (The Freshman's Dream)» that bears some resemblance to this equation.
+It begins with "In minuends of Algebra / Wild corollaries twine;" and ends with "Or you shall factor cubes, for terms / Of infinite progression!"
+It mentions "binomial" and "parenthesis" and cautions to "Remove the brackets, radicals [...] with discretion".
+However, it has no context or explanation to confirm or refute whether it actually refers to this equation.
+This poem was reproduced by other periodicals over the following two months, including the National Mathematics Magazine published by the Mathematical Association of America (MAA).

+On December 30, 1939, Saunders Mac Lane delivered an address to the MAA in Columbus, Ohio, wherein he explained the theorem for fields of prime characteristic, then stated that "As S. C. Kleene has remarked, a knowledge of the case p=2 of this equation would corrupt freshman students of algebra!"
 This may be the first connection between "freshman" and binomial expansion in fields of positive characteristic.
 Since then, authors of undergraduate algebra texts took note of the common error.
-The first actual attestation of the phrase "freshman's dream" seems to be in Hungerford's graduate algebra textbook (1974), where he states that the name is "due to" Vincent O. McBrien.
-Alternative terms include "freshman exponentiation", used in Fraleigh (1998).
-The term "freshman's dream" itself, in non-mathematical contexts, is recorded since the 19th century.

-Since the expansion of (x + y)^{n} is correctly given by the binomial theorem, the freshman's dream is also known as the "child's binomial theorem" or "schoolboy binomial theorem".